-The Permittee shall enter all monitoring, testing, analytical data, inspection, and maintenance reports obtained pursuant to Condition IV.I. in the operating record, as required by 40 CFR 264.73(b)(6) as adopted in 15A NCAC 13A .0109.
+The permittee shall enter all monitoring, testing, analytical data, inspection, and maintenance reports obtained pursuant to Condition IV.I. in the operating record, as required by 40 CFR 264.73(b)(6) as adopted in 15A NCAC 13A .0109.

-$\frac{PART\ IV\ -\ GROUNDWATER\ PROTECTION\ FOR\ RELEASES\ FROM\ THE\ REGULATED}{UNIT(S)}$
+PART IV - GROUNDWATER PROTECTION FOR RELEASES FROM THE REGULATED UNIT(S)

-The requirements of this part apply to the six closed regulated units (SWMU 30, SWMU 31, SWMU 32, SWMU 33, SWMU34, and SWMU 35) as described in Part I of the Application and as specified under 40 CFR 264.90 as adopted in 15A NCAC 13A .0109.
+The requirements of this part apply to the closed area as described in the Part B Permit Application and as specified under 40 CFR 264.90 as adopted in 15A NCAC 13A .0109.